simonsobs/SOLikeT/INSTALL.rst

    pip install uv  # if you don't have uv already uv sync --locked # sync the environment with the uv.lock file

 This will ensure full isolation of the environment and reproducibility of the installation, as it will install all the necessary dependencies fixed in the `uv.lock` file.
-This procedure is tested and works on multiple platforms (explicitly tested for latest ubuntu, MacOS and Windows).
+This procedure is tested and works on multiple platforms (explicitly tested for latest ubuntua and MacOS).

 If instead you prefer `venv` to be created automatically, you can use: